An official website of the United States government

 OLF Coupeville

-The Navy would like to sample drinking water wells near Outlying Landing Field (OLF) Coupeville at Naval Air Station (NAS) Whidbey Island to test for certain per- and polyfluoroalkyl substances, commonly known as PFAS.
+The Navy is requesting permission to sample drinking water obtained from wells near Outlying Landing Field (OLF) Coupeville at Naval Air Station (NAS) Whidbey Island to test for certain per- and polyfluoroalkyl substances, commonly known as PFAS.

 Introduction

-At this time, the Navy is only asking to sample drinking water wells located in the sampling area (Figure 2) that have not been previously sampled by the Navy.
-Records indicate that some properties within the sampling area (Figure 2) are provided drinking water by public water systems.
+The Navy requests property owner permission to sample drinking water wells in the sampling areas that have not been previously sampled by the Navy.
+The Navy also requests property owner permission to resample certain drinking water wells that were sampled between 2016 and 2019.
+Records indicate that some properties within the sampling area (Figure 1) receive drinking water from public water systems.
+If your drinking water is provided by a public water system, the Navy does not need to sample your drinking water.
 Property owners should contact their public water systems with any questions regarding treatment and testing of publicly provided drinking water.
-If your drinking water well was previously sampled by the Navy, if your drinking water well is part of the Navy’s twice-per-year PFAS drinking water sampling program, or if your drinking water is provided by a public water system, the Navy does not need to sample your drinking water at this time.
+The Navy also does not need to sample your drinking water at this time if your drinking water well is part of the Navy’s twice-per-year PFAS drinking water sampling program.

 Actions Based on Off-Base Drinking Water Sampling Results